beerdragon/helpers/README.md

 Miscellaneous helper scripts and resources used to build the other projects.
-The main components of the project are settings for the Eclipse IDE and resources for creating Javadoc.
+The main components of the project are settings for the Eclipse IDE, resources for creating Javadoc, and some JUnit test helpers.

 Eclipse settings
 ----------------